Inbibo/shift_docs/docs/integration_resources/resources/usd_tutorials/usd_tutorial_06.md

     <figcaption><b>Figure 1</b>: Shift UI.</figcaption>
 </figure>

 2. Now, add a new **<tt>UsdStageOpen</tt>** node to the board and rename it to `StageOpen`.
-Using the **Inspector** widget, set as value for the **filepath** plug a filepath pointing to the `HelloWorld.usda` file downloaded for the example.
+Using the **Inspector** widget, set as value for the **filepath** input plug a filepath pointing to the `HelloWorld.usda` file downloaded for the example.
 For doing this, the UI offers a browse button next to the plug input field that opens a browse dialog to facilitate locating the file or it can be added typing manually the path.
 The board should look like the following one:

 <figure>
     <img src="images/usd_tutorial_06/step_02_t06.png" alt="Added the 'StageOpen' node to the board for opening a given USD file.">